 Teachers and authorities constantly encourage citizens to keep up with politics, so that democracy can work.
 But they work against the wind: it is truly an inherent feature of the modern democratic system that individuals are motivated not to spend time on issues concerning the nation's management.

-Voters Rational Ignorance.
+Voters' rational ignorance.
 From Le Quebecois Libre.

 The concept of rational ignorance was introduced by Anthony Downs in 1957: "It is irrational (for individuals) to be politically informed because the low return from data simply does not justify their costs in time and other resources."